-Bend test machines are typically universal testing machines specially configured to evaluate material ductility, bend strength, fracture strength, and resistance to fracture.
+Bend test machines are typically universal testing machines specifically configured to evaluate material ductility, bend strength, fracture strength, and resistance to fracture.
 Bend tests tend to be associated with ductile metals and metal products.
 Bend test equipment and test procedures are similar to flexure test equipment.
 Flexure tests are commonly associated with brittle materials including plastics, polymers, composites, glass and ceramics.
-That said, bend test and flexure test terms are used interchangeably in the testing industry.
+"Bend test" and "flexure test" terms are used interchangeably in the testing industry.

 A bend tester is configured to your requirements by our application engineers with a three or four point bend test fixture, the correct controller, and a deflectometer if you would like to measure sample deflection directly and accurately.

 Your first step to choosing the correct bend tester is to determine your specimen geometry, size and strength characteristics.
 Armed with this information our applications engineer can identify the test machine capacity needed to test your sample.
 We will also help you define which test attributes or results you want, so we can confirm load cell selection, and deflectometer requirements.

-Manual Pump Hydraulic
+Type: Manual Pump Hydraulic